philschanely/course-ux/src/pages/activities/project-1.md

 ### Introduction

-For this project you must choose a site that you as a user found was particularly out of sync with how you expected it to function.
+For this project you must choose a site that you as a user thought was particularly out of sync with how you expected it to function.
 A key here is to focus on one or more tasks that were hard to accomplish because of a lack of user-centered design for the site.

-You must then plan and redesign at least two significant improvements based on what you've learned in first part of the course.
+You must then plan and redesign at least two significant improvements based on what you've learned in the first part of the course.

-* Scope --
-  You do not need to code this site or even design every page of the site.
-  However you must consider the how the elements you're aiming to address impact other aspects of the site and account for this in your redesign.
+* **Scope --** You do not need to code this site or even design every page of the site.
+However you must consider how the elements you're aiming to address impact other aspects of the site and account for this in your redesign.
+The portions you choose should feel complete and unified.
-* Final format --
-  You will create two final components for this project:
+* **Final format --** You will create two final components for this project:
-    * Prototype site --
-      You will use InVision to create a simulation of the redesigned website including at least three screens.
+    * *Prototype site --* You will use InVision to create a simulation of the redesigned website including at least three screens.
-    * Process book --
-      You will keep evidence of research, sketches, and design comps along with short narrative of your work at each stage of the project.
+    * *Process book --* You will keep evidence of research, sketches, and design comps along with short narrative of your work at each stage of the project.
 You will then compile these into a neatly-formatted process book.

 </Subpage>
 <Subpage slug="a">